-FoxSPC.com provides on-line displays of charts and other Statistical Process Control (SPC) tools for process variables.
-With FoxSPC.com, you can configure different charts for each variable and test some charts against Statistical Control Rules to determine the not in statistical control state of a variable.
+AIM\SPC provides on-line displays of charts and other Statistical Process Control (SPC) tools for process variables.
+With AIM\SPC, you can configure different charts for each variable and test some charts against Statistical Control Rules to determine the not in statistical control state of a variable.

-A significant feature of I/A Series FoxSPC.com is realtime monitoring.
-You can configure real-time monitoring for rule violations on certain chart types and can also receive alarm status notification on the monitored charts.
 You can filter data for specific batch or product types, or filter out bad data.
 Cause and Effect Diagrams (CEDs) can be configured with charts and text for operator use or for diagnostic studies.
 These displays can also be linked to each other.
-Thus, you can create a multi-level hierarchy by drilling down to lower levels of detail, isolating problem causes and taking the appropriate corrective action.
+Thus, you can create a multilevel hierarchy by drilling down to lower levels of detail, isolating problem causes and taking the appropriate corrective action.